atomicretro/code_study/README.md

 * `push(value)` — alias of `insertAfterTail(value)`.
 O(1) time complexity.
 * `remove(target)` — removes and returns the first node whose `value` matches the `target`.
 O(n) time complexity.
 * `removeAtIndex(targetIndex)` — removes and returns the node at `targetIndex`.
 O(n) time complexity.
 * `removeHead()` — removes and returns the head node.
 Reassigns the head node to the new first node.
+Will throw a `LinkedListException` if called on a list with only one node.
 O(1) time complexity.
 * `removeTail()` — removes and returns the tail node.
 Reassigns the tail node to the new last node.
+Will throw a `LinkedListException` if called on a list with only one node.
 O(1) time complexity.
 * `shift()` — alias of `removeHead()`.
 O(1) time complexity.
 * `pop()` — alias of `removeTail()`.
 O(1) time complexity.
 * `count([target])` — without a `target`: enumerates through each Node of the Linked List to return a count of all the nodes. with a `target`: enumerates through each Node of the Linked List to return a count of all the nodes whose `value` matches `target`; O(n) time complexity.